robsonfagundes/robsonfagundes.github.io/about-me.md

 I have experience in developing web and mobile applications with emphasis in agile methods, design patterns, frameworks, front-end, back-end, devops and web security.

-Java (JEE) developer since 2006 and working with JavaScript I've been programming with the MEAN stack since 2014.
-I am passionate about what I do.

 Java (JEE) developer since 2006 and JavaScript developer, I've been programming with the MEAN stack since 2014.

-I'm passionate about what I do.
-I have devoted myself to the study of functional programming languages with Scala and JavaScript and web security with Python.
+I'm passionate about what I do, currently I have been devoted myself to the study of functional programming languages with Scala and JavaScript, web security with Python, and to my startup R-Dicom.

-Currently I have devoted myself to the study the functional programming languages with Scala and JavaScript.

 In addition to working with the Java and JavaScript stack, I seek also to learn others development stacks, nowadays I'm learning and working with others stacks as:

  -   .